We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Take part in a Research Study

 Every breakthrough in ovarian cancer starts with research.
-Research studies and clinical trials help us find better ways to prevent, detect and treat ovarian cancer earlier.
+Research studies help us find better ways to prevent, detect and treat ovarian cancer earlier.

 Ovarian cancer research studies

-Below, you’ll find research studies and clinical trial opportunities for people affected by or at risk of developing ovarian cancer.
+Below, you’ll find research studies for people affected by or at risk of developing ovarian cancer.

-Please note that participation in any research study or clinical trial is entirely voluntary.
+Please note that participation in any research study is entirely voluntary.
 Ovarian Cancer Action shares these opportunities to help connect our community with ongoing research, but we do not endorse individual studies and cannot accept liability for participation in any project listed on this page.

-Before taking part in any study or clinical trial, we strongly encourage you to speak with your GP, specialist or healthcare team to understand whether the opportunity is suitable for you and your individual circumstances.
+Before taking part in any study, we strongly encourage you to speak with your GP, specialist or healthcare team to understand whether the opportunity is suitable for you and your individual circumstances.

 Current research opportunities